 This benefits the business as they get to retain a valuable employee and avoid spending money on recruitment while you get to change your job without going through the lengthy process of applying and interviewing for jobs.

 Think about the Worst Scenario

-What’s the worst-case scenario from divulging your job search to your boss?
-Perhaps you get fired and you don’t find another job for months?
+What’s the worst-case scenario for divulging your job search to your boss?
+Perhaps you get fired, and you don’t find another job for months?
 Or, you stay at your current job for another year, but you’re treated poorly and bypassed for promotions.
 Think about the ripple effect your transparency can have on your work at the moment and several months or years down the line.
-This will inform when is the right time to share your news.
+This will inform you when is the right time to share your news.

 When Should You Disclose That You are Looking for Another Job?